-The IIO does not have the authority to provide financial support to an affected person during an IIO investigation.
-The Affected Persons Liaison may be able to assist an affected person with access to other resources and act as an advocate for services.
+The IIO does not have the authority to provide financial support to an Affected Person or their family during an IIO investigation.
+The Affected Persons Liaison may be able to assist an Affected Person with referrals to community resources and services.

 If, after discussing their concerns with the Affected Persons Liaison, an Affected Person and/or their family still has questions, they may request a meeting with the Chief Civilian Director.

 At any point during an investigation, Affected Persons are welcome to contact the IIO to obtain an update on their file.
 The Affected Persons Liaison will be the primary point of contact.

 Once an investigation is complete, if it is forwarded to Crown Counsel with the BC Prosecution Service (BCPS) and Crown does not approve charges, they will issue a Clear Statement that provides a brief chronology of the evidence and the rationale for the decision.
 Clear Statements can be found on the BCPS website.

 If the Chief Civilian Director does not refer the file to Crown Counsel, they may choose to publish a public report or media release explaining the decision on the IIO website where it is in the public interest to do so.

 Sometimes the IIO provides an Affected Person and/or their families with information that is considered “embargoed”.
 Usually this information is related to a decision made by the Chief Civilian Director (CCD) that is shared with the Affected Person and/or their family, along with other involved parties, before it is made public.
 For example, where the CCD is referring the file to Crown Counsel or is about to issue a public report, the Affected Person or their family will be notified in advance.
 When this occurs, the IIO requires that the information be kept confidential until it is made public.
 The Affected Person and/or their family may contact the Affected Persons Liaison if they have any questions.